 Payment for shipments and for any applicable fees related to shipments will be made by credit card, every day the client has shipments, or by direct debit in regular payments, 4 times within the Invoicing Period.

 Based on the Final Shipping Costs a Shipping Fees Invoice will be issued to the Client for the Shipments sent out using the Outvio Platform during the Payment Period.
+This invoice includes Shipping Fees and Label Fees.

 The Shipping Fees Invoice amount will be deducted from the credit card provided by the Client or via direct debit at the end of each Payment Period.